cspablocortez/ChronosClock/README.md

 3. **Halloween Web**: This project was purposely made for Halloween because at the time of creating it, Halloween was just around the corner.
 The build was made with a variety of cylinders with a metallic material and the second cylinder was made with a larger amount of space in between the fractures of the cylinder and the material used was an orange emission material.

+## Upcoming Features and TODO

+1. Button to switch backgrounds

+2. Downloadable ones that come from Cronos

+3. You can add your own

+4. You can change font, colors, etc.

+5. Ctrl+H for Hiding Settings

+6. Add a settings button

+7. Create a logo for Cronos

 ## License

 MIT License